 Requests for Exceptions to Academic Policies or Procedures

 Students requesting an exception to academic policies or procedures must submit a written request and rationale for the request.
-The proposal should be directed to the Associate Dean/Director of Admission (email firstname.lastname@example.org) for review.
+The proposal should be directed to the Associate Dean/Director of Admission (email firstname.lastname@example.org) who will confer with Madhu Rao, Senior Associate Dean for a decision.
 The following are required of all written proposals.

 - The student must explain the request in detail

 - The student must provide information about any discussion or tentative agreements that may have occurred between the student and a faculty member (if any)

 - If a tentative agreement has already been made with a faculty member, the student must provide the signature of the faculty member involved or the faculty member must send an email directly to the Associate Dean/Director of Admission discussing their level of support for the proposal and any other comments or suggestions

 - The student must state a clear rationale for the request as to why it is the best alternative for their educational and career goals